bagusbpg/key-value-store/README.md

 ```bash
 docker run -d -p 6379:6379 --name redis redis
 ```
-You may also verivy that redis has been running with success using this command
+You may also verify that redis has been running well using this command
 ```bash
 docker exec -it redis bash
 ```